Getting into an accident often leads to higher auto insurance rates. However, insurers like Safeco Insurance offer accident forgiveness.

 After a speeding ticket, minor violation or at-fault accident, you enroll in the program and agree to have your driving monitored for a few months.
 In return, your driving mistake doesn’t count against you during the current policy term.

 Safeco sends a telematics device to plug into your car.
-The equipment tracks when and where you drive, your speed, acceleration and mileage and it sends the information via a wireless connection to a database.
+The equipment tracks when and where you drive, your speed, acceleration and mileage and sends the information via a wireless connection to a database.
 You can check how you’re driving by logging onto a secure Safeco accident forgiveness website.

 If you get a good safety score, you’re off the hook for a premium increase tied to the driving mistake.
-The insurer says it uses the data only to determine whether you qualify for “incident forgiveness” — not for general rate-setting purposes.
+The insurer uses the data only to determine whether you qualify for “incident forgiveness” — not for general rate-setting purposes.

 California Car Insurance Rates by ZIP CodeEnter ZIP for average rate.
 Then enter Age, Gender and Coverage Level for customized rate.